DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-ipfix-options-using-go.markdown

 While very similar to NetFlow version 9, IPFIX enables variable length fields and vendor extensions.
-This makes the protocol suitable for different types of performance data, as desired by any vendors.
+This makes the protocol suitable for different types of performance data, as desired by any vendor.

 A recent project required some processing of IPFIX flow data, which this post will focus on.